 As of 2021, the Portuguese minimum wage is €665 per month.
 That might be enough to obtain the D7 visa, but it certainly won’t be enough to maintain a good standard of living in major Portuguese cities like Lisbon or Porto.

 We recommend €1,000 monthly as the minimum for a single D7 visa holder, preferably €1,500 or €2,000.
-For D7, the more income you can show, the stronger your application will be.
+The more income you can show, the stronger your application will be.

 The goal of the D7 visa is to attract new immigrants to Portugal who can support themselves without taking local jobs or relying on state benefits.
 It’s a very accommodating visa option and makes Portugal one of the most attractive EU countries overall.

-For digital émigrés interested in moving to Portugal, the D7 Visa is one of the best options available.
-We highly recommend it, especially for our British readers after the post-Brexit transition period.
+For digital émigrés interested in moving to Portugal, the D7 visa is one of the best options available.
+We highly recommend it, especially for our British readers keen to get back into the EU, post-Brexit.

 In fact, the D7 Portugal visa neatly embodies everything that Digital Émigré represents.
-It’s a perfect example of a country recognising the value that digital workers and business owners can bring, and creating a residency route to accommodate them.
+It’s a perfect example of a country recognizing the value that digital workers and business owners can bring, and creating a residency route to accommodate them.
 More countries ought to follow suit.

 Is the D7 visa a route to residency?

-If you’re looking at Portugal as a long-term option, as most émigrés are, you’ll want to know if the D7 allows you to gain temporary and eventually permanent residency.
+If you’re looking at Portugal as a long-term option, as most émigrés are, you’ll want to know if the D7 allows you to eventually be eligible to apply for citizenship.

 Great news – it does!